 3. Design is an iterative process.
 The necessary number of iterations is one more than the number you have currently done.
 This is true at any point in time.

 Strong competitors also go to school on your product design and seek to obsolete yours with their next version.
+There are always more bugs to fix as well.

 7. At the start of any design effort, the person who most wants to be team leader is least likely to be capable of it.